some-tortoise/macroGas/README.md

 3. **Mean Imputation**: This simple method replaces missing values with the mean values of observed data for the respective variable.
 It is a quick approach but may not capture underlying patterns in the data.

+In the gap_filling folder, we have imputation codes in gap-filling.Rmd file.
+In this file, we tested filling a dataset which we manually deleted some DO values with all the three methods, and the results are all pretty good.
+The Mean Squared Error(MSE) of each method are around 0.2.
+For imputation work in the future, you just need to upload your own csv file with missing values to replace the Test.csv in the gap-filling.Rmd.
+However, our models are mostly based on time of a day and temperature.
+If you want to include more variables for imputation or prediction, you may need to adjust the format of the current models.

 ## Dependencies

 To run this project successfully, you will need to have **R Studio** installed on your system.
 Additionally, ensure that the following R packages are installed: